1994 San Francisco 49ers season: NFC Championship Game

 Looking to make a statement after being knocked out of the playoffs the previous two years by the Cowboys, the 49ers pounced on turnovers by the Cowboys on their first three possessions to start the game; San Francisco thus broke out to a 21–0 lead midway through the first quarter.
 It started with an interception by Eric Davis that was returned 44 yards for a touchdown on just the third play of the game; it was followed by a Michael Irvin fumble that set up a 29-yard screen pass by Steve Young to Ricky Watters for a touchdown, and then a fumble on the ensuing kickoff in which the 49ers converted with a one-yard touchdown run by William Floyd.
 The 49ers went into halftime up 31–14 after a 28-yard pass by Young to Jerry Rice.
 The Cowboys fought back in the 2nd half, but fell short.
 The 49ers eliminated the two-time defending Super Bowl champion Cowboys, 38–28, advancing to their 5th Super Bowl and ending the Cowboys’ chance of becoming the first NFL team ever to win three consecutive Super Bowl championships.
 The last team with a chance of winning three consecutive Super Bowls before the Cowboys were the 49ers themselves.
 The Cowboys turned the ball over 5 times, which ended up being a major factor in the game.
 The 49ers also handed Troy Aikman his first ever loss as a starting quarterback in the post season.
 Young's victory came ironically with almost the same passer rating (84.7) he'd had in his 1992 championship loss to Dallas (84.6).
+This would end up being the 49ers last win in the NFC Championship until 2012.